GM to drop Facebook ads due to low consumer impact

 "This does highlight what we are arguing is the riskiness of the overall Facebook business model," he said.
 "It is not a sure thing.
 It sure looks likely that it will be one of the most important ad-supported media properties, but it's not certain because there will be marketers who are challenged to prove the effectiveness of the marketing vehicle."

-Facebook Inc, founded eight years ago by Mark Zuckerberg in a Harvard dorm room, is expected to start trading on the Nasdaq on Friday.
+Facebook Inc (FB.O), founded eight years ago by Mark Zuckerberg in a Harvard dorm room, is expected to start trading on the Nasdaq on Friday.
 The world's No. 1 social networking site raised its IPO price range on Tuesday, potentially giving the company a valuation of more than $100 billion.

-An executive at another large consumer products company said the issue with advertising on Facebook is nobody really knows yet if it works better than traditional media and is worth the money spent.
-"Is it just a shiny new object, or is it a real value proposition?" said the executive, who asked not to be identified.

 GM said it will still have Facebook pages, which cost nothing to create, to market its vehicles.
 GM pays no fee to Facebook for its pages, which allow the automaker to reach consumers directly.